suus-stack/PCA/README.md

                   - ####HOW TO RUN###

-* Boids_rules_influence_plot: Boxplot with strip plot overlap that shows the number of killed herring when different Boid-flocking rules are emphasised
+* Boids_rules_influence_plot: Boxplot with strip plot overlap that shows the number of killed herring when different boid-flocking rules are emphasised
                   - ####HOW TO RUN###

 * Boid_rules_sensitivity_analysis_plot: Line plots of the average number of killed